Marxie-ops/Recommendation-systems/README.md

 * ***Collaborative Filtering:***

 Alternating Least Squares (ALS) – A matrix factorization technique that captures latent patterns from user-item interactions.
+Leveraging user behavior and preferences to suggest destinations or services that similar users have enjoyed.

 * ***Content-Based Filtering:***

 TF-IDF Vectorization – Converts textual travel metadata (e.g., destination descriptions) into weighted word features.
+Analyzing item attributes (e.g., destination features, hotel amenities) to recommend options similar to those a user has liked in the past.Analyzing item attributes (e.g., destination features, hotel amenities) to recommend options similar to those a user has liked in the past.

 Cosine Similarity – Measures similarity between items to suggest travel options similar to what a user already liked. to improve accuracy and personalization.

-***Potential Solution Approach***
-Hybrid recommendation systems often integrate:

-* Collaborative Filtering: Leveraging user behavior and preferences to suggest destinations or services that similar users have enjoyed.

-* Content-Based Filtering: Analyzing item attributes (e.g., destination features, hotel amenities) to recommend options similar to those a user has liked in the past.
+Demographic Similarity

-* Demographic Filtering: Considering user demographics (e.g., age, location) to tailor recommendations.
+Demographic Filtering: Considering user demographics (e.g., age, location) to tailor recommendations.

 ***Future Expansion***
 The project will be integrated with Agentic AI tools to create a more interactive and autonomous system capable of handling complex user travel needs.